sigp/lighthouse/book/src/ui-usage.md

 # Usage

-## Dashboard
+# Dashboard

-Siren's dashboard provides a summary of all performance and key validator metrics.
+Siren's dashboard view provides a summary of all performance and key validator metrics.
 Sync statuses, uptimes, accumulated rewards, hardware and network metrics and more are all consolidated on the dashboard for evaluation.

 ![](imgs/ui-dashboard.png)